IonicBrazil/ionic-garden/README.md

 You can choose a version at [code.ionicframework.com](http://code.ionicframework.com/), if not used, it will load 'local' by default

+It doesn't work with `ionic serve --lab` yet

 ## Edit Ionic source code

 Open `js` and `scss` folder of `./modules/ionic/` and change Ionic source, `ionic serve` will run `gulp bundle` inside ionic source, and it will reload in your browser.